rodarterodrigo/ilia-flutter-challenge/README.md

-# imdb_trending
+# tmdb_trending
-This is an infinity scroll view  example application using the imdb api to show the trending movies of the day and week.
+This is an infinity scroll view  example application using the tmdb api to show the trending movies of the day and week.

 # dependencies